Unlocking Euclidean Problems with Isotropic Initialization: Introduction

-The suggested approach works surprisingly well for various practical geometric problems.
 We illustrate it with examples, which are nearly inaccessible by the methods available before: construction of quad-mesh mechanisms (see Fig.~\ref{fig:flexible-isotropic-i}), composite asymptotic-geodesic gridshells (see Fig.~\ref{fig:AGAG1}), and asymptotic gridshells with constant node angle (see Fig.~\ref{fig:teaser} and Fig.~\ref{fig:CRPC1}).

+The presented method is not a general-purpose simple trick to solve all kinds of hard problems in Euclidean geometry.
+It naturally has certain limitations.
+Most importantly, one must be able to come up with a meaningful isotropic initial guess that is not too degenerated to be transformed into a Euclidean solution.
+Our examples are interesting in various ways.
+This may not be straightforward, as is illustrated in some of our examples, especially on AGAG webs and quad mesh mechanisms.
+The latter required a new non-degenerate definition of isometric surfaces in isotropic 3-space \cite{isometric-isotropic}.